mchlnix/SMB3-Foundry/manual/foundry/foundry-manual.md

 in the Level View.

 You can also make it so the level doesn't end with a Black Ending Area and an item card, but just by going through a pipe.
-Probably what you want if you want to combine two pipe in the overworld with each other through a Level.
+Probably what you want if you want to combine two pipes in the overworld with each other through a Level.
 More on that later.

 ### Mario Tab

 ![](level-header-2.png)

 Here you can set where and how Mario starts in the Level.
 This is also shown in the Level View, if enabled in the View Menu.
 Note that these settings only come into play, if you enter the Level from the Overworld.
 If you jump into it, the Jump in the previous Level decides where Mario appears.

 With the Action you can make sure, that it makes sense in your Level.
 For example, if you enter the Level by going into a Pipe in the Overworld, then you should set the Entry Action accordingly.
 You also have to set a Pipe Object there in the Level.

 ### Graphics Tab